Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Featured Image Credit: Oksamutnaya, Shutterstock

-- Caring for the Jagdterrier
+- Temperament & Intelligence of the Jagdterrier